stylus/stylelint-stylus/README.md

 This plugin provides some rulesets.
 It can be used by specifying it in the [`extends` of the stylelint configuration](https://stylelint.io/user-guide/configure#extends).

 - `"stylelint-plugin-stylus/recommended"` ...
-Turn off rules that cannot be used with the Stylus.
-(WIP)
+Turns Off rules that cannot be used with the Stylus within `stylelint` (WIP).
+And turns On rules that possible errors rules within `stylelint-plugin-stylus`.
 - `"stylelint-plugin-stylus/standard"` ...
 Above, plus rules to improve code readability.

 ## Rules